kyrregjerstad/portfolio/README.md

+# Kyrre Gjerstad's Portfolio

 Hei!
-This is a monorepo containing two my portfolio website.
+This is a monorepo containing my portfolio website.
 It contains two packages, the 'app' and 'sanity'.
-The 'app' package is a SvelteKit (with the experimental svelte-5 preview!) project that serves as the frontend of the website.
+The 'app' package is a SvelteKit (with the experimental svelte-5 preview 🚀) project that serves as the frontend of the website.
 The 'sanity' package is a Sanity Studio project that serves as the backend of the website and acts as a CMS.

 ## Getting started